 Long-time camper faves “The Wakami Wailers” are named after the northern Ontario park where the group of musicians met as park staff in the late 1980s.
-The group will be performing new music this summer.
+The group will be performing new music this July.

 Ontario Parks is rich in art history.
 From Indigenous artists to the Group of Seven, the landscapes of provincial parks inspire the creation of outstanding works of art.
 An exciting new art-based program designed to connect people with nature through hands-on art activities, will be offered in parks across the province.

 The public will be invited to give back, learn, and participate in stewardship programs to help protect biodiversity in provincial parks.
 Stewardship programs include BioBlitz events, invasive species removal, and wildlife monitoring to name a few.